-Eric Ara Mete, brother of Labour MP Kiri Allan, accused of murdering Whanganui woman Lorna-Anna Marie Thompson
+Labour MP Kiri Allan's brother, Eric Ara Mete, accused of murdering Whanganui woman Lorna-Anna Thompson

-The 50-year-old man charged with murdering Lorna-Anna Marie Thompson in Whanganui is Eric Ara Mete.
+The 50-year-old man charged with murdering Lorna-Anna Marie Thompson in Whanganui is the brother of a Labour MP.

-Mete is the brother of Labour MP Kiri Allan.
+Eric Ara Mete, the brother of Labour MP Kiri Allan, is accused of her murder.

 Allan told reporters today that it was an extremely trying time.